-With our German lessons for Sports you will learn "Sports" in 4 easy steps.
-The German you will learn in this lesson consists of 10 Sentences about sports you do.
+With our German lessons you will learn the topic "Sports" in 4 quick and easy steps.
+The German you will learn in these lessons consists of 10 sentences about sports you do.

 |1||Ich fahre mit dem Rad.||I cycle.|

 |2||Ich reite.||I go horse riding.|